Yoctol/bottender/docs/the-basics-actions.md

 }
 ```

-> Note: New Bottender apps created by Create Bottender App have a single `App` action as entrypoint in `src/index.js`.
+> Note: New Bottender apps created by Create Bottender App have a single `App` action as entry point in `src/index.js`.
 However, if you are very familiar with Bottender, you can rename the action or even use different structure instead.

 ## Passing Props to Actions